mahfuzurrahman98/MintBerry/Readme.md

 ## Deployment

 To deploy your PHP MVC Framework application, ensure that the server meets the framework's requirements.
 Configure the web server to point to the `public` directory of your application.
 Set the appropriate file permissions and ensure that the necessary dependencies are installed.
+In case of shared hosting mention the directory name as `APP_ROOT` on `.env` file.